Kyle627/CIS106-Kyle-Walczak-/README.md

 ## Assignment 10

 During this session, I learned more about loops.
 This assignment seemed to go the smoothest out of our loop assignments.
 I am not sure if that is because of practice or because it is a similar code to the previous assignment.
 I used GBD online to help debug my code.
 The biggest issue I had with this assignment was using the incorrect operator to divide two tuples.
 I had this issue because a tuple was never supposed to be produced.
 I fixed this by having total and counter defined with the same function, at one time.
 Whereas before I would define the total then, on the next line, define the counter.
 This causes tuple data types and does not process in the intended manner.

+## Assignment 11

+During this session, I got my first taste of arrays.
+Although I sneaked a preview last week, when I was having trouble totaling the scores, entered.
+Actually using an array seems like it has a lot of uses especially when you get into dynamic arrays, basically making an Excel sheet behind the scenes.
+I used Thonny IDE for the first time and liked it a lot more than GBD online, it seems more interactive and new user friendly.
+Moving forward, while coding at home I will be using this IDE.
+I had issues with actually storing the test scores in the array and would output "none" until I assigned the input to a spot in the array, once that was resolved the code seemed to run fine.